Dirt Bagger Winter Stove Platform

 For three-season backpacking, my choice of a stove is simple: A canister if I am feeling lazy.
 Alcohol if I know I am pounding out the mileage on the trail with a friend.
 Or none at all if solo.

 When winter backpacking in Colorado?
-The above stoves really do not fit my needs.
+The above stoves do not fit my needs.
 I am melting a lot of snow for hot water and need something that is efficient in cold weather.
 I take a white gas stove.

 One of the challenges of backpacking in winter is the snow.
 In particular, where to stick your stove on it.
-When you light your stove, the heat will cause the stove to sink into the snow as it is heating up your glop du jour .
+When you light your stove, the heat will cause the stove to sink into the snow as it is heating up your glop du jour.
 No fun.

-A few tried and true methods have been used by people over the years: Bottom of an avy shovel, an old license plate, plywood, commercial solutions and even foil wrapped cardboard.
+A few tried and true methods have been used by people over the years: Bottom of an avy shovel, an old license plate, plywood, commercial solutions and even foil-wrapped cardboard.

 All can work.